GovTechSG/ship-hats-overview/manage-projects.md

 ## Manage Users within a Project Tool

-Subscription Admin and Project Admin can manage users within a project tool or app when it is not required.
-These tools are Bamboo, Bitbucket, Confluence, and JIRA.
+As a Subscription Admin or a Project Admin, you can manage users within a project tool or app.
+You can manage users for the following tools:
+- Bamboo
+- Bitbucket
+- Confluence
+- JIRA
+- Nexus IQ

-### To manage users for your project tool or app:
+### To manage users for your project tool or app

 1. Go to **Projects** > **All Projects**.